Faizan-Ali-00/my-ai-chatbot/README.md

 ## 📖 Overview

-Nexus AI is a modern, intelligent assistant that answers any question — general knowledge, math, coding, science, history, writing, translation — while also reading and analyzing PDF documents.
+Nexus AI is a modern, intelligent assistant that answers any question — general knowledge, math, coding, science, history, writing, translation.
 It uses a multi-provider fallback architecture so it never goes down: if one AI provider runs out of credits, Nexus automatically switches to the next.

 ## ✨ Features

 - 💬 Chat with an AI assistant
 - ⚛️ Animated atom logo with glowing nucleus
-- 📄 Upload PDF, TXT, and DOCX documents
-- 🔍 Semantic document search using keyword matching
-- 📚 Ask questions about uploaded documents
 - 💾 Chat history saved locally
 - 🔗 Multi-provider fallback (Cerebras → Cloudflare → OpenRouter)
 - 🎨 Beautiful purple gradient theme
 - 📊 Shows which provider answered each message
+- 📚 Multiple chats in the sidebar

 ## 🛠️ Tech Stack